juliano-ps/nlwValoriza/README.md

 ## How to run

 - Clone the Repository
-- Run the following commands in the project's root folder:
+- Run the following commands in the project root directory:
   - `yarn` to download the dependencies.
   - `yarn typeorm migration:run` to create the tables in the database.
   - `yarn dev` to start the application.